triciasykes/lecture-notes/postgresql-queries.md

 - Model --> class
 - row --> object

 - each row is a UNIQUE instance.
 Even if we have duplicate data, each object is unique.
 So say we have 2 rows with identical data?
-We don't have variables that we could assing the different objects to.
+We don't have variables that we could assign the different objects to.
 But we do have is this column on the left which is called the PRIMARY_KEY.
 PK is a unique identifier.
-It is very common that it's a number (but not always) and it gies each row/object a different id.
+It is very common that it's a number (but not always) and it gives each row/object a different id.

 quick review - For DBs, Model is like a class - doesn't do anything, it defines the columns and types of data stored.
 Each row is a set of information, it is an instance in the Model class.